A Little Bit of This, A Little Bit of That

 Turn left on W Amherst, making sure to walk on the south side of the street.
 You’ll soon pass Iris4U.
 After admiring the irises, continue east then turn north on S Bryant St. Notice the three brand new homes on the left.
 Turn right on W Yale St and then head north (left) on Zuni.

-At W Iliff, take a detour to the west for a half a block to see the Buddhist Temple.
+At W Iliff, take a detour to the west for half a block to see the Buddhist Temple.
 When finished there, turn back to Zuni and head north.

 Cross Evans, then turn right on Ashbury, right on Vallejo, and then left on Pacific, returning back to your start.